chronot1995/cumulus-ansible-intermediate-mlag-nclu/README.md

 ### Summary:

-This is an Ansible demo which configures two Cumulus VX switches in a CLAG configuration with a Linux server.
+This is an Ansible demo which configures two Cumulus VX switches in an MLAG configuration with a Linux server.
 This demo will utilize the Ansible Cumulus NCLU module.

 ### Network Diagram: